 In addition to the borrowing undertaken directly, the Wholesale Portfolio may also have indirect borrowings through its investments (depending upon the structure of the investment).
-Waimea West Hops Limited (the company through which the Wholesale Portfolio holds its investment in hop growing land) has a capital expenditure programme that will be partly funded by borrowings.
+Waimea West Hops Limited (the company through which the Wholesale Portfolio holds its investment in hop growing land) utilises its own borrowings.
 The extent of the borrowings is disclosed in the information on Waimea West Hops Limited (on page 14).